tchangkiat/aws-cloudformation-templates/EKS/README.md

 1. Create a stack with VPC.json in Network folder.
 2. Create an EC2 key pair separately, which will be used to SSH into the bastion host.
 3. Create a stack with EKS.json, with parameters referencing subnets created by VPC.json and the key pair which you have created in step 2.
-This template takes about 25 minutes or so to complete.
+CloudFormation will take about 25 minutes or so to provision the resources in this template.

 # Set Up Connection to the EKS Cluster